 A time-limited regulatory sandbox licence will be available to both VASPs and FinTechs.
 Cayman is following the approach taken by regulators such as the Financial Conduct Authority in the UK.

-Several other Cayman laws and regulations (as revised and amended from time to time) have been updated to reflect the new framework:
+Several other Cayman acts and regulations (as revised and amended from time to time) have been updated to reflect the new framework:

 - Anti-Money Laundering Regulations (2020 Revision) – VASPs must carry out due diligence for all one-off transactions, regardless of value, and provide transaction information for every virtual asset transfer as if it were a wire transfer of funds.